Alextopher/mahoney-best/content/robotics/commands.md

  */
 public class ClimberSubsystem extends Subsystem {
     // This climber has 1 motor and it's driven with a SparkMAX
-    // Notice: `private` means this is an implementation detail private CANSparkMax motor = new CANSparkMax(ClimberConstants.kClimberMotor);
+    // Notice: `private` in Java means `motor` is only accessible within this class,
+    // that makes it an "implementation detail" private CANSparkMax motor = new CANSparkMax(ClimberConstants.kClimberMotor);

     public Climber() {